 Under the Law N° 2010/001 of April 13, 2010 defining an SME, an SME is a set of Very Small Enterprises that adopt not more than five people and an annual turnover of about Twenty-five Thousand Euros or Fifteen Million FCFA.
 Further, small firms are Very Small Enterprises categorized by employment base of between 6 and 20 staff and an average turnover per year of between 25,000EUR and 175,000EUR.
 (World Bank 2013).
-However, in Cameroon SMEs are incorporated into the Growth and Employment in a Structural Christmas plan a(the GESP), (Tamungang and al., 2018).
+However, in Cameroon SMEs are incorporated into the Growth and Employment in a Structural Christmas plan a (the GESP), (Tamungang and al., 2018).
 These SMEs depend with over 90% of the country’s economic sector while allegedly contributing a 36% of the national GDP, (World Bank 2013).
 Similar work made by Isoh and al (2020) established that Cameroonian small and medium enterprises were submitting oltre del 30% of the local government taxes.
 The SME’s have the proportions to play an influential role in the progress of an economy, as concluded by Ariyo in his work in 2005.

 Cameroonian Small and Medium-sized Enterprises (SMEs) dominate the country’s enterprises’ profile.
 With other accompanying measures for a level playing ground already developed, the SMEs, as recommended by the statistics from the Ministry of Small and Medium-sized Enterprises, Social Economy and Handicraft (MINPMEESA), represent 95 percent of Cameroon enterprises.
 The sectors involved are; change, agri- business, retail, building and civil engineering and most recently the Information and Communication Technologies (ICTs) sectors.
-According to Camer-cap-parc research and Analysis Centre on the Economic and social policies of Cameroon, 61,366 SMEs were developed in Cameroon in the period between 2010 and 2016, from which 59,200 were local and 2,166 foreign The taxation department database showed that 72.24per cent of the enterprises were determined to be focused at Camer-cap-parc as at May 2016.
+According to Camer-cap-parc research and Analysis Centre on the Economic and social policies of Cameroon, 61,366 SMEs were developed in Cameroon in the period between 2010 and 2016, from which 59,200 were local and 2,166 foreign the taxation department database showed that 72.24per cent of the enterprises were determined to be focused at Camer-cap-parc as at May 2016.

 Cameroonian SMEs regarded as the main driver of the growth of the economy account for only 36 percent of the GDP based on the ministry of Small and Medium-sized Enterprises, Social Economy and Handicraft ministry annual statistic of 2016. «It is said that if SMEs were contributing 50 per cent to GDP, it would already be an emerging country.
-Therefore SMEs must therefore pull their socks and ensure that their contribution to the national economy rises to at least the 50 per cent level.
+Therefore, SMEs must therefore pull their socks and ensure that their contribution to the national economy rises to at least the 50 per cent level.
 The SMEs are often found wanting in technical materials of production and therefore cannot cope with demand and compete with their foreign counterparts more so due to the coming of Economic Partnership Agreement with the European Union which was established last year.
 These small or medium enterprises, which can also be considered as family businesses, applied unsuitable management, plus lack of training and professional associations to control actors.
 These difficulties including fiscal constraints, personnel shortage, and technical production requirements among others which causes retention were highlighted in the 2016 Statistic Year Book of the tutelage ministry.

 Methodology